-If you haven't connected QBO to Pulse yet and you're on the Plus or Premium plan, you can connect by visiting your Settings, then click "Financial Accounts" in the right sidebar and then click the green "Connect" button.
+If you haven't connected QBO to Pulse yet and you're on the Plus or Premium plan, you can connect by visiting your Settings, then click "Financial Accounts" in the right sidebar and then click the green "Connect to QuickBooks" button.

 After Connecting QBO

-We imported the previous three months of your QBO data directly to Pulse so that you can see more details about your cash on hand.
+We import the previous three months of your QBO data directly to Pulse so that you can see more details about your cash on hand.

 Pulse fetches the following types of transactions from your QBO account: